florianpfleiderer/ARHS/doc/Documentation_M4.md

 This is decided by the states GET_GAME_SETUP, RELEASE_PUCK, MOVE_TO_DESTINATION in their result statements.
 #### *GetGameSetup*
 This State is the starting point of our state machine.
 It handles the referee communication:
-- detecting and sending our field color is done by evaluating the poles closest to the robo at the start
+- detecting and sending our field color is done by evaluating the poles closest to the robot at the start
-- calculatig the field dimensions is done through the field class, which itself does these calculations when initialised
+- calculating the field dimensions is done through the field class, which itself does these calculations when initialised

 result:
 - string target_type
     - type of object the next server has to find

 transition:
-- succeded: FIND_DESTINATION
+- succeeded: FIND_DESTINATION

 #### *FindDestination*
 This State gets as a Goal the target to look for.
 The planned method is for the field class to have indices for every object on the field and this server supplies the next state with an index of the object to drive to.